nikkaalviar/Java_Bank_Application/README.md

 # Revature_Project0
 Console-based Banking Application

-P0 - Java Angular Enterprise
-Project 0 For Project 0, you will be building a console-based application that will be presented on Wednesday, May 18th, 2022.

 For this application you may choose one of the following concepts:
 - a banking application
 - course registration application